 In turn, they will spur the operations team.
 One motivated employee who buys into what you want to do is worth more than 10 half-hearted employees.

 3. Work with Third Party Logistics (3PL)

-Third party logistics providers are an essential service in the supply chain.
-Also known as last mile fulfilment companies, they get your products to your customer wherever they are in the world by air, land or sea.
+Third-party logistics providers are an essential service in the supply chain.
+Also known as last mile fulfillment companies, they get your products to your customer wherever they are in the world by air, land or sea.

 Although there is no hard rule for adding a 3PL to your workflow, it is highly advisable if you consistently run into issues while managing 20-30 orders per day.

 Let the 3PL partners do what they do best, which will be better in the long run for both your customer and your business.